Shockah/Nickel/docs/player-guide.md

 After setting up Nickel, you can start adding mods.
 By default, Nickel comes with a `ModLibrary` folder and several pre-installed mods.

 To install a mod, put it into the `ModLibrary` folder.
-It is recommended to extract the mod and remove the `.zip` file.
-While newer mods can work straight out of `.zip` files, some (mostly "legacy") mods may require you to extract them into the `ModLibrary` folder.
+It is recommended to extract the mod and remove the `.zip` file, but mods *should* also work while still in `.zip` files.

 # Updating mods